vickynovlani/nops-docs/pages/Workload/MAP/aws-map-tracker.md

 Matching Spend and Credit Numbers with AWS
 ------------------------------------------

-What to do if numbers don’t match what see in AWS:
+What to do if the numbers in nOps don’t match what shows in AWS:

 \- Check dates of tagging vs Amazon